Azure/azure-sphere-samples/Samples/SystemTime/README.md

 1. Restart the application.
 1. Verify that the system time was maintained.

-## Remove power from the hardware RTC
+### Remove power from the hardware RTC

+1. Ensure that the coin cell battery has been removed from its holder and the RTC is powered directly from the 3V3 on-board supply (by linking pins 2 and 3 of J3).
 1. Stop the application.
 1. Unplug the device.
 1. Wait at least ten seconds and then plug the cable back into the device.
 1. Wait at least five more seconds and then restart the application.
 1. Verify that the system time is set to January 2000.
 This is the default time when the hardware RTC is first powered on.

-## Power the hardware RTC from a battery
+### Power the hardware RTC from a battery

 1. Stop the application.
 1. Unplug the device.